Oregon Court Records

 - It must state that, provided the issuing court has authorized a request for such exceptional authorization, the arresting officer may enter locations where they have reason to think the person to be arrested is present without first notifying the suspect of their authority or intent;

-- It must state how much security is required before release and how much caution may be required in accosting the individual or approaching the property (where applicable).
+- It must state how much security is required before release and how much caution may be necessary for accosting the individual or approaching the property (where applicable).

 Arrest Warrant Lookup in Oregon